-ADNOC Distribution abides by several policies and initiatives to manage data privacy and cybersecurity issues and believes that its customers have a right to know how their information is gathered, analyzed, and used responsibly.
-The Privacy Policy of the Company set out the basis on which any personal data is collected, or provided, and will be processed to ensure it is protected and processed in a fair, transparent, and lawful way.
-The Company utilizes Information Security Management System (ISMS) accredited with ISO 27001:2013 Information Security credentials and is fully committed to the objectives of UAE's Personal Data Protection Law.
+ADNOC Distribution abides by several polic and initiatives to manage data privacy and cybersecurity issues and believes that its customers have a right to know how their information is gathered, analyzed, and used responsibly.
+The Privacy Policy of the Comp set out the basis on which any personal dat

-SUSTAINABILITY RELATED COMPENSATION AND INCENTIVE SCHEME 12
+SUSTAINABILITY RELATED COMPENSATION AND INCENTIVE SCHEME

 Environmental, Social, and Governance (ESG) KPIs, such as nationalization, GHG Emission reduction, ICV are included in ADNOC Distribution's Annual Performance Scorecard.
-Based on the Performance Scorecard's rating, variable compensation of executive management is determined by the Remuneration Committee of ADNOC Distribution's Board of Directors.